Introduction: Why accessibility is crucial

 Larger target audience

-10–20% of Austrians have a disability.
-In addition, there are older people with declining eyesight or motor skills.
+10–20% of Austrians have a disability, and on top of that there are older people with declining eyesight or motor skills.
 Accessible websites open up new customer segments.

 Better UX for everyone

-Clear structures, distinct contrasts, plain language – all users appreciate this.
+Clear structure, strong contrast, plain language: every user benefits.
 Accessibility correlates directly with general usability.

 SEO optimisation

-Semantic HTML, alt texts, structured content – ranking factors that search engines reward.
+Semantic HTML, alt text and structured content are ranking factors that search engines reward.
 Accessibility pays off in visibility.

 Business Case

 According to EY Austria, accessibility holds "potential for greater participation and for new markets".
-Accessible online shops demonstrably increase conversion rates.
+Accessible online shops have been shown to increase conversion rates.

 Further advantages:

-- Image & CSR: Social responsibility as a competitive advantage in employer branding
+- Brand & CSR: Social responsibility as a competitive advantage in employer branding

 - Legal certainty: Prevention is cheaper than fines and retrofitting